Looking for the best fall activities in Georgia? Here are the best spots to visit.

 9131 GA-52, Ellijay, GA 30536, map

 There are some incredible apple orchards in North Georgia.
-Most of them are around an hour and a half away from the city in Ellijay, GA.
+Most of them are around an hour and a half away from the city of Ellijay, GA.
 Besides apple picking, Reece Apple House offers a petting farm, pony rides, and even zipline rides.
 You can easily spend an entire day here.
 Be sure to check out their pricing here.

 9696 GA-52, Ellijay, GA 30536, map

 This family owned and operated apple farm is a local favorite.
 We can’t get enough of their baked goodies.
-The sweet smells from the bakery entices you to stuff your face with apple cider doughnuts, apple pies, and their famous apple fritters.
+The sweet smells from the bakery entice you to stuff your face with apple cider doughnuts, apple pies, and their famous apple fritters.
 Enjoy the live music, the swimming pig races, and the apple tree maze on the weekends.
 More info on their schedules and pricing here.

 3379 Tails Creek Rd, Ellijay, GA 30540, map